 The worst flooding was in 2016, and the scientists who monitor the basin have previously told the Empire that water levels within its reservoir are at or above 2016 levels.

 It’s not yet clear whether that means the Valley should expect another summer of high water.

 Since it began causing regular floods, the basin has released its water through channels beneath the glacier.
 Those channels are normally blocked by ice, but when the water pressure within the basin exceeds the strength of the ice, the channels break open, allowing the basin to drain.

 This year is different.
 In late June, an ice shelf more than 1,000 feet long calved into the basin.
 It was thought at the time that the titanic tumult might jar the channels open.
 Instead, the ice appears to have sealed the basin more tightly.
 With the subglacial channels blocked, the basin has filled to the point that it now tops the dam holding water within the basin.

 Late Monday, the basin’s water began flowing over the dam and downhill, along the boundary between the glacier and the eastern rock wall that defines its border.

-A helicopter video shared by Capital City Fire/Rescue on Monday shows that flow disappearing into the glacier after traveling several thousand feet downhill.
+A helicopter video shared by Capital City Fire/Rescue on Monday (embedded below) shows that flow disappearing into the glacier after traveling several thousand feet downhill.
 In prior years, it has taken several days for water released from the basin to begin affecting the level of Mendenhall Lake and River.
 It is not clear whether this different avenue will also take several days to show effects.